Table of Contents

 Usually, a chairperson or a lead organiser keeps all the teams aligned.

 Yes.
-When everyone owns a specific role, things are less likely to fall through the cracks.
+When everyone owns a specific role, the event is less likely to look disorganised or ill-prepared.